hanami/validations/README.md

 #### Inclusion

-An attribute is valid, if the value is included by the value described by the validator.
+An attribute is valid, if the value provided is included in the validator's value.

 The validator value can be anything that responds to `#include?`.
-In Ruby, most of the core objects like `String`, `Enumerable` (`Array`, `Hash`, `Range`, `Set`).
+In Ruby, this includes most of the core objects: like `String`, `Enumerable` (`Array`, `Hash`, `Range`, `Set`).

 See also Exclusion.